-Any Mansfield University student who would like to be considered for acceptance into the Radiologic Technology Program must notify the Program Director by phone: 570-887-4007 or by e-mail: MaryK.Sullivan@Guthrie.org or msulliva@mansfield.edu.
-Students must contact the registrar's Office at Mansfield University and request that the following documents be sent to the program Director:
+Any Commonwealth University student who would like to be considered for acceptance into the Radiologic Technology Program must notify the Program Director by phone: 570-887-4007 or by e-mail: MaryK.Sullivan@Guthrie.org or msulliva@commonwealthu.edu.
+Students must contact the registrar's Office at registrar@commonwealthu.edu and request that the following documents be sent to the program Director:

-- 1. Original application to Mansfield University - All post-secondary transcripts including the Mansfield University transcript
+- 1. Original application to the University - All transcripts including the Commonwealth University transcript

 The Admissions Committee will consider the request using the same acceptance criteria as for external applicants.
 All candidates are notified of their final application status by the Program Director.
-Upon notification of acceptance, candidates must submit a complete the Change of Major process.
+Upon notification of acceptance, candidates must complete the Change of Major process.